-The project details a plan to place over 3,400 km of subsea fibre-optic cable, stretching from Prince Rupert south to Vancouver, then around Vancouver Island.
+The Connected Coast project plans to place subsea fibre-optic cable, stretching from Prince Rupert south to Vancouver, then around Vancouver Island.
 In total, it is estimated that the project has the potential to benefit 175,000 British Columbians, living in 90,000 households.

 The Project Partners